 - Don’t Eat Snow for Water.
 The Weather Channel interviewed Charles Dornford, a staff sergeant in the United States Air Force who teaches cold-weather survival to U.S. Department of Defense professionals.
 Dornford says eating snow for water is a bad idea, as it lowers your core body temperature unless you’re being extremely active.
 Instead, put snow in a container or zip-close bag and put it in between layers of your clothing to melt.
 It takes longer since every 10 inches of snowfall yields only 1 inch of water, but if you have no other way to melt snow, it’s the best option.

 - Avoid Frostbite.
 If your fingers feel numb, warm them up by putting them under your arms.
 Wear a hat to keep your head and ears warm.
 If your toes become numb, warm them with your hands.
 You should also know the signs of frostbite so you can stay aware of how your body is reacting to the cold.

 Imagine you’re driving your kids to their afternoon activities when the flurries weather forecasters called for suddenly turn into whiteout conditions.
 The road quickly becomes covered with snow, and you can’t see a thing.
 Your old wipers aren’t doing much to keep the windshield clear, you’re out of wiper fluid, and your vehicle’s worn tires are continually sliding on the slick pavement.

 It’s a situation every parent wants to avoid.
-And whether you have kids or not, preparing your car for winter storms is just as important as preparing your home for winter.
+And whether you have kids or not, preparing your car for winter storms and icy roads is just as important as preparing your home for winter.
 It’s a crucial step in staying safe and preventing a car accident — saving you money and even your life.